SahilWadhwani/cf_ai_agent_chat/readme.md

 **Open: `http://localhost:5173`**

   - Type a message and send, you should see the assistant’s response stream in.
-  - Click `Time` → enter a city (e.g., “London”) to see the tool in action.
+  - Click `Time` to enter a city (e.g., “London”) to see the tool in action.

 ### Quick cURL Tests